anawale123/Path-to-DevOps-Engineering/terraform/notes/terraform-workspaces.md

 ## What are Workspaces?

-Terraform Workspaces allow you to **manage multiple instances of the same infrastructure** within a single Terraform configuration.
+Terraform Workspaces allow you to manage multiple instances of the same infrastructure within a single Terraform configuration.
-Each workspace maintains its **own state file**, making it easy to manage different environments such as:
+Each workspace maintains its own state file, making it easy to manage different environments such as:

 - `dev`
 - `staging`